 This history rewriting about Zia by everyone concerned is the puzzle when it comes to his legacy.

-We need to stop such shenanigans, and take a dispassionate, cold, hard look at President Zia’s legacy.
-His legacy can give us important lessons about predicaments we face in today’s Bangladesh.
+We need to stop such shenanigans and take a dispassionate, cold, hard look at President Zia’s legacy.
+His legacy can give us important lessons about the predicaments we face in today’s Bangladesh.
 Nearly three decades after Zia became a politician and sent the army back to the barrack, we again face the difficult task of demilitarising our polity.

 Again, reasonable people could disagree about how Zia turned himself into a politician.
 According to Prof Rehman Sobhan, Zia’s strategy was to embrace ‘…a large number of discarded politicians… a clutch of politically ambitious professionals’ who ‘…were bound together only by their ambitions and their hostility to the Awami League’.
 Further, Prof Sobhan says, ‘These political aspirants enjoyed low electability, so their victory in the national elections of 1979 also needed to be engineered’.
 (Details here).

 A very different story is told by Prof Maniruzzaman.
 He writes that Zia started his political quest like many other third world dictators, through a referendum.
 He ‘won’ the referendum with a turnout of 88%, 99% of whom voted ‘yes’.
 The Economist dubbed it ‘electoral overkill’.
 Prof Maniruzzaman tells us that instead of using the sham referendum as the basis for his rule, Zia worked towards creating a political base.
 In pages 207-215 of ’The Bangladesh Revolution’, we are told how the party built by Zia carried 44% of the votes cast (in a turnout of 51%) in 1979 election – as in the 2001 election, this was enough for a 2/3rd majority in our first-past-the-post system.